mackelab/tsnpe_neurips/README.md

 docker-compose up -d
 ```

 You can now either generate the simulations used to train TSNPE yourself, or you download the database of simulated data that we used [link will be made available soon].
-Alternatively, we also provide the 30k simulations we used in each round as `torch` datafiles [link will be made available soon]().
+Alternatively, we also provide the 30k simulations we used in each round as `pickle` datafiles [here](https://github.com/mackelab/tsnpe_neurips/tree/main/l5pc/results/simulations_pickle).
 In order to use these data in the `l5pc/l5pc/train.py` function, you will have to modify the dataloader.

 ### Citation
 ```